-Distribution Albania Bulgaria Croatia Greece Hungary in the south of the country Macedonia Montenegro Romania Serbia Slovenia Turkey including the western border with Syria Ukraine in the west of the country
+Distribution Albania Bulgaria Croatia Greece Hungary south North Macedonia Montenegro Romania Serbia Slovenia Turkey Ukraine west

 RHS Hardiness Rating H6

 A European native, Tilia tomentosa is among the most familar limes grown in Western Europe.
 Long cultivated in its natural range and grown commercially for its timber in Bulgaria and Romania (Pigott 2012), an early date for its introduction further west seems very likely.
 In Britain, the species was in James Gordon’s Mile End Nursery in 1767 (Aiton 1811); Moench’s name of 1785 was published in a catalogue of trees in a German park (Pigott 2012).